-After the event: please stay around for a while, and talk with the members of austraLYSIS.
+After the event: please stay around for a while, and talk with the members of austraLYSIS and fellow audience members.

-SPECIAL THANKS to Anna Cerneaz our business development manager, to the chairperson of austraLYSIS Productions Inc, Ms. Darani Lewers, AM. austraLYSIS would also like to acknowledge the major contribution of the MAX/MSP/Jitter software collaborators, including Miller Puckette and David Zicarelli.
+SPECIAL THANKS to the chairperson of austraLYSIS Productions Inc, Ms. Darani Lewers, AM. austraLYSIS would also like to acknowledge the major contribution of the MAX/MSP/Jitter software collaborators, including Miller Puckette and David Zicarelli; and of the Python language software community.
 Their efforts and the public availability of their software patches tremendously facilitate creative efforts such as ours.